gtk-rs/gtk/README.md

 > make doc
 ```

-You're local copy can be accessed using your browser at
+Your local copy can be accessed using your browser at

 file:///{rgtk_location}/doc/rgtk/index.html

-you can also access a daily build of the docs via the internet
+You can also access a daily build of the docs via the internet:

 http://rust-ci.org/jeremyletang/rgtk/doc/rgtk/